Dr. Dental: Dentist in New Haven, CT (Church St.)Call Us: 203-850-7900

 - Saturday 9am - 3:00pm

 If you’re seeking a dentist in New Haven, CT, you might be either in pain or past the due date of your annual check-up.
 If you’re in pain, it can be as a result of poor dental habits.
+An infection, cavity or root canal may also be the cause.
 Any New Haven dentist will all agree that poor dental habits equals more time away in the dentist chair and from your regular activities!

-Even though you practice good dental hygiene: brushing your teeth, regularly flossing and seeing your dentist for a semi-annual checkup and cleaning, you might be engaging in a bad habit that is undermining all of the good ones.
-As your New Haven, CT dentist – we believe it is important for all our patients to understand that their dental health may be compromised by any one of the following bad habits.
+Even though you practice good dental hygiene – brushing your teeth, regularly flossing and seeing your dentist for a semi-annual checkup and cleaning – you might be engaging in a bad habit that is undermining all of the good ones.
+As your New Haven, CT dentist, Dr. Dental believes it is important for all our patients to understand that their dental health may be compromised by any one of the following bad habits.
 The top three worst dental habits are listed below to help you understand why they are harmful and what you can do to stop the habit.

 Using Your Teeth as a Tool

 New Haven dentists recently met for an industry event.
 During this group talk, we all agreed that patients end up relying on their teeth for any number of odd jobs- such as; tearing open a bag of chips, straightening a bent fork, ripping a price tag from clothing or uncapping a bottle of nail polish.
 Any of these can be traumatizing to your teeth and cause the weakened tooth to crack or even fracture.
 Think about the item going into your mouth before using your teeth like a tool.
 Let the real tools do this type of work for you.

 Grinding Your Teeth